sf-wdi-19-20/modules/w6_d4_2_rails_resources_continued/README.md

     </form>

 That's pretty much the whole-shebang when comes to getting an edit page.
 Our previous knowledge has really come to help us understand what we need to do.
-We'll see this also true for the update that still needs to be handled witht the submission of the form above.
+We'll see this also true for the update that still needs to be handled with the submission of the form above.

 ### Putting updated form data